kristijan-pajtasev/mock-data-server/README.md

 # mock-data-server
 Small NodeJS server for mocked data.
 When run, it uses data from json or js files for response.
 It resolves data based on url path.
+If path does not exist throws 404.

 ## Usage
 ```